looker-open-source/looker-query-insights/query-insights-extension/README.md

    > You may need to update your Node version or use a [Node version manager](https://github.com/nvm-sh/nvm) to change your Node version.

-3. Create a new BigQuery connection in Looker that will allow us to get the examples from the database.
+3. Create a new BigQuery connection in Looker that will allow us to query Vertex AI (*or reuse and existing BigQuery connection you have in Looker that can access the BQML model created in the Backend setup*).
 You will use that in the VERTEX_BIGQUERY_LOOKER_CONNECTION_NAME below.

 4. Ensure all the appropriate environment variables are set in the `.env` file.
-There is a .env-examples files in the looker-explore-assitant package, you can edit it and save as .env.
+There is a .env-examples files in the looker-query-insights root, you can edit it and save as .env.

    Regardless of the backend, you're going to need: